sserbu13/obsidian-root/Areas/Admin/Admin Review.md

-Book a 3 hour slot every Sunday to perform a Admin Review session.
+Book a 3 hour slot every Sunday to perform an Admin Review session.

-In this session we will review:
+In this session we will review resource management:
+- Finances
+- Time
--
+- Energy